parkerdavis1/agave-portfolio/content/blog/blog-plans.md

 ---
 ## Hello!

 Welcome to my blog.
 My personal/developer blog.
 You may know that I have a [bird sound blog](https://birdsmakesound.com/) that explores the world of birds, sound, and recording.
 While it is written for a more general audience, this blog will be for other developers, or really, myself.
-The topics will tend toward the niche and developer-y.
+The topics will tend toward the niche and *developer-y*.
 Of course I hope it is of interest to anyone but a certain baseline of familiarity with coding will be assumed.

 ## Why?